honokani/sdl_lessons/README.md

             by using aeson and json.
             And, infomation of setting for picture tips, too.
          +  However, I know this App is too complex.
-            So, I'll make it loosen.
+            So, I'll make it simple.

    - log
       *  lesson01